BugSwarm/bugswarm/README.md

 scripts to build and run regression tests for each build.
 We match the reproduced build log, which is a transcript of everything that happens at the command line during build and testing, with the historical build log from Travis CI.
 We do this five times to account for reproducibility and flakiness.
-Reproducible pairs are then pushed as an an Artifact to `DOCKER_HUB_REPO` in as specified in `credentials.py`, as a temporary repo.
+Reproducible pairs are then pushed as an Artifact to `DOCKER_HUB_REPO` in as specified in `credentials.py`, as a temporary repo.
 Metadata is not pushed to the MongoDB until after completing of the following caching step which pushes the Artifact with cached dependencies to the final repo, described below.